Britain's FTSE set for fourth straight weekly loss

 LONDON, May 13 (Reuters) - Britain’s top share index fell on Friday and was set for its fourth straight weekly loss, with Inmarsat the top faller on concerns about the outlook for satellite stocks.

-Shares in Inmarsat fell 6.8 percent, the top faller on the index, after an outlook cut from sector peer Eutelsat sent its shares more than 30 percent lower.
+Shares in Inmarsat fell 5.2 percent, the top faller on the index, after an outlook cut from sector peer Eutelsat sent its shares nearly 30 percent lower.

-The stock is down over 20 percent since it cut its own full-year outlook on May 5.
+The stock is down 18 percent since it cut its own full-year outlook on May 5.

 “Now people are beginning to worry that there is more to come within the sector.
-The read-across is showing that it wasn’t just a one-off issue for Inmarsat, but there are broader problems which will flow through the whole sector,” said Chris Beauchamp, market analyst at IG.
+The readacross is showing that it wasn’t just a one-off issue for Inmarsat, but there are broader problems which will flow through the whole sector,” Chris Beauchamp, market analyst at IG, said

 “Pricing trends were soft in the quarter but developing markets are improving and there is encouraging volume growth in both emerging and developing markets,” Russ Mould, investment director at AJ Bell, said in a note.

-ITV cut its advertising revenue forecast on Thursday, saying that companies were holding back from buying advertising in the buildup to next month’s European Union referendum in Britain.

-“The ad outlook ... is even worse than expected.
-Consensus should be cutting FY‘16, but also needs to start thinking further out.
-This is not a temporary Brexit blip,” Laurie Davison, research analyst at Deutsche Bank, said in a note.

-Fresnillo was among the top risers on the index, up 2.1 percent as gold rebounded from recent falls.
+Fresnillo was the top riser on the index, up 1.7 percent as gold rebounded from recent falls.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.